susca/bc-extensions/README.md

 bc is a powerful, yet somewhat minimalistic "basic calculator' for *ix environments.
-It is a pure command line tool which offers floating point arithmetics of arbitrary precision aa well as large number arithmetics.
+It is a pure command line tool which offers floating point arithmetics of arbitrary precision as well as large number arithmetics.
 For further information on bc, visit [https://www.gnu.org/software/bc/manual/html_mono/bc.html](GNU bc's documentations)